The Quadratic Formula Explained: Definition, Examples, Practice & Video Lessons

 \[x = \frac{3 + 7}{4} = \frac{10}{4} = \frac{5}{2} \quad \text{and} \quad x = \frac{3 - 7}{4} = \frac{-4}{4} = -1\]

-This means there is only one solution, \)x = 4$, which is also called a repeated or double root.
+Here, the discriminant is zero, so there is only one real solution, \)x = 4$.

-Understanding how to apply the quadratic formula and interpret the discriminant is essential for solving any quadratic equation, especially when factoring or completing the square becomes cumbersome.
-Always remember to substitute the coefficients carefully and simplify step-by-step.
-Additionally, verifying your solutions by plugging them back into the original equation ensures accuracy and reinforces comprehension of quadratic functions and their roots.
+Understanding how to apply the quadratic formula and interpret the discriminant helps in solving any quadratic equation systematically.
+Always remember to verify your solutions by substituting them back into the original equation to ensure accuracy.
+Mastery of this formula is essential for solving quadratic equations efficiently, especially when factoring or completing the square becomes cumbersome.